ACY3MA2023/AMDGIT/LABS/master-labs.md

-:one: _Lab1_  : Refactoring our application to modularize it.
+:one: _Lab1_  : Build a dashboard card inspired from our official site Amdocs.com